BosworthAndrew/Cessna-Consternation-Thesis/README.md

 1. Save the Python file 'SimpleFGMicroburst.py' to local drive.
 2. Run the FlightGear start-up code 'SimpleRunCode.'
 3. Once FlightGear is running, open the file 'SimpleFGMicroburst.py' in a new terminal window.
-4. Fly the aircraft with a mouse or any controller compatbilbe with FlightGear.
+4. Fly the aircraft with a mouse or any controller compatible with FlightGear.